Cashmere Store Banner

 Our path has been replete with heartwarming tales of bravery, resiliency, and transformation.

-Durga Sharma addressed life's obstacles head-on, raising her two children alone for four years despite only having completed her 10th grade education.
+Durga Sharma addressed life's obstacles head-on, raising her two children alone for four years despite only having completed her 10th-grade education.
 She has now completely changed her life as Maker of Yes Helping Hands.
-She has becoming a confident and independent weaver who can now confidently support her family.
+She has become a confident and independent weaver who can now confidently support her family.

 Why Our Method Is Effective